 • Tips and how-tos → build trust and drive customer engagement

-• Behind-the-scenes → grow social media presence
+• Behind-the-scenes → expand social media presence

-• User-generated content → boost credibility
+• User-generated content → provide social proof and boost credibility

-• Product features → support marketing campaigns
+• Product features → reinforce marketing campaigns

 Step-by-Step: Building a Social Marketing Strategy